Annadan Seva Donate Food,

 How Your Annadan Seva Donation Helps

 Maharshi Ashram serves daily-wage workers, elderly residents, pilgrims, and underprivileged students in the Noida, Dadri, and Bisrakh areas of the NCR.
 Every meal is prepared hygienically within the ashram premises, distributed as prasad, and fully funded through your annadanam online donation.
-Your donate for annadan contribution is 80G tax-exempt.
+Your donation for annadan contribution is 80G tax-exempt.

 Glimpses of Seva